Which Diet is Best for a Healthy Lifestyle + My 6 TOP TIPS on Optimal Nutrition

 - Intermittent Fasting (IF)- doesn’t cut calories but rather focuses on the timing of meals and fasting for a predetermined amount of time with various effective options available.

-Ok, so let’s look at these a little more in depth.
+Ok, so let’s look at these a little more in-depth.

 The philosophy behind the infamous keto diet is this:

 Your body’s main fuel source is carbohydrates, secondary is fat, and as a very last resort, protein comes in third.
 Carbohydrates are necessary for your body to function optimally and correctly.
 Anyone looking to build muscle must consume at least some carbohydrates.
+Also, your brain utilizes about 1/3 of the carbs you consume.

 By eliminating the body’s main fuel source, it is forced to utilize the secondary source- fat.
 This is called ketosis and, yes, it does work, BUT, and a really big but- this only works for a period of time before your body inevitably adapts and says- “hey, where the heck are my carbs??
 Am I ever going to get anymore!?
 Maybe not….better store this fat since it’s all I’m being given”.